NappingPiglet/dicecloud-v2-guide/documentation-for-properties/attributedamage.md

 * Self
   * You are the victim of the attribute damage.
 * Roll Once for Each Target
-  * Each creature that the attribute damage effects will have the dice for the damage rolled seperately.
+  * Each creature that the attribute damage effects will have the dice for the damage rolled separately.
 * Roll once and Apply to Every Target
   * The dice will be rolled once and that value will be used for every creature the effect targets.